 In rural or small churches the pastor may not find it necessary to take steps in organizing or setting the church in order other than teaching the saints the Word of God.
-However, many problems arise in large and urban churches which make it necessary for the church to be thoroughly set in order and to be well organized.
-One of these steps necessary to be taken is the forming of a church roll or the church membership.
+However, many problems arise in large and urban churches that make it necessary for the church to be thoroughly set in order and to be well organized.
+One of these necessary steps is the forming of a church roll or the church membership.